Cheapest Health Insurance in Missouri (2026)

 * Rates shown are averages for silver-tier plans, using the following ages for each group: teens age 18, young adults age 26, adults age 40, seniors age 60.
 For plan type costs, we used average rates for 40-year-olds.

-The 60-year-old senior rate in this table is $1,317 monthly, more than double the $620 a 40-year-old pays for the same Oscar Silver plan.
-Age-rating rules across all states produce this gap.
+In our analysis, the 60-year-old senior rate is $1,317 monthly, more than double the $620 a 40-year-old pays for the same Oscar Silver plan.
 Seniors paying $1,317 monthly for a marketplace plan should check Medicare eligibility first.
 Adults 65 and older qualify for Medicare, where premiums for comparable coverage are lower for most enrollees.

 Cheapest Missouri Health Insurance by Metal Level